Marie Novello: Death

 Novello died on 21 June 1928, aged 44, at her home in London from endothelioma of the pharynx and soft palate and was buried in Maesteg Cemetery.

 Repertory and style

-In her choice of repertory, Novello showed preference for music of the romantic era and particular affinity for virtuoso works such as Liszt's Piano Sonata in B minor.
+In her choice of repertory, Novello showed a preference for music of the Romantic era and a particular affinity for virtuoso works such as Liszt's Piano Sonata in B minor.
 She did not entirely neglect contemporary works, however; she achieved notice for performing the premiere of the Rhapsody on Tipperary for piano and orchestra by Frank Tapp, a composer well represented in English concert halls at the time but now forgotten.
 She then took the work on tour throughout the United Kingdom.

 Critical reception to her work appears to have been mixed, with more than one suggestion that she tended toward impulsiveness and a lack of firm control.
-Her tone sometimes drew critical disparagement but critics praised her technical facility and capacity to communicate.
+Her tone sometimes drew critical disparagement, but critics praised her technical facility and capacity to communicate.